 Crown Estate Scotland manages land and property owned by the Monarch in right of the Crown.
-We ensure that the assets are developed and enjoyed sustainably to deliver benefits to the communities and to Scotland as a whole.
+We work with people and organisations to ensure that the assets are managed in a sustainable way that creates prosperity for Scotland and its communities.

 The business was set up following the Scotland Act 2016 and pays all revenue profit to the Scottish Consolidated Fund.